 5 - Review and Analyze Results

 It’s the final step, which is all about reviewing and analyzing the results of your OKR.
-These results are very helpful to see either you are hitting your objectives in the right way.
+These results are very helpful to see whether you are hitting your objectives in the right way.

 Challenges Faced By Businesses While Creating OKRs

 Creating OKRs with perfection is certainly not as easy as it may sound to someone who has studied them.
 Companies usually have to face certain issues during the OKRs creation process.
-Some of the general issues are listed below:
+Some of the general issues are listed below in our OKR guide:

 • How to measure the Key Results?

 • How to calculate results that are dependent on multiple teams?

 • How to set and track personal goals?

 • How much time should be set while creating OKR for long-term and short-term goals?